Netherlands Indies guilder: De Javasche Bank

 In 1942, the Japanese successfully invaded the Indies, bringing with their invasion fleet their own version of the guilder, in denominations of 1c, 5c and 10c, ƒ1/2, ƒ1, ƒ5 and ƒ10.

 By 1944 they had decided that engendering a collective Asian nationalism would be the key to keeping control, and they replaced the Dutch-style guilder notes by the Netherlands Indies roepiah, an Indonesian-language version of the guilder.

 The Dutch government in exile ordered notes for issue on their return to Indonesia, and these were printed in the US in 1942, dated 1943.
 They began to be issued in the eastern islands of the archipelago (which the Dutch captured early on) from 1944 to 1945.
 Because of Dutch fears about damage to De Javasche Bank from the war, they were issued under the authority of the Dutch government instead, hence they were known as the 'NICA guilder' (Netherlands Indies Civil Administration guilder).
 In Java and Sumatra, Indonesian nationalists were insurgent, and the Dutch were initially confined to only a few cities.
 In both islands the Japanese invasion money continued to circulate among both Indonesian and Dutch, until supplies ran out.

 The issue in 1946 of the first Indonesian rupiah by the provisional Republican government in Jakarta resulted in conflict between the rival currencies and administrations.
 The Dutch money was not tolerated by the Indonesian nationalists, who insisted on the use of only Indonesian money.

 After 1946 De Javasche Bank resumed note production, with 5, 10 and 25 guilder notes.
 These bore in Indonesian language the word "roepiah".
 The NICA guilder, on the other hand, bore the image of the Dutch Queen, and was far from sensitive to nationalist feeling.
 Further notes simply saying "Indonesia" were issued in 10 and 25 sen denominations in 1947.

 Between 1946 and 1948 the Dutch succeeded in expanding the area of land under their control, but international feeling was against them, so in November 1949, peace was brokered.
 One of the conditions was that "De Javasche Bank" remained as the central bank of the new nation of "Republik Indonesia Serikat" (United States of Indonesia).
 Thus the first internationally recognised currency of the new nation of Indonesia still bore the words "guilder", and "De Javasche Bank", reusing the 1946 (even retaining the date, 1946) De Javasche Bank notes, changing only the colour, and with additional denominations of ƒ50, ƒ100, ƒ500 and ƒ1000.
 Further De Javasche Bank notes, in a new design, were dated "1948", with ƒ1/2, ƒ1 and ƒ2 1/2 denominations, and were also issued upon Indonesian independence, along with new 'Republik Indonesia Serikat' notes in Rp5 and Rp10 (not guilder) denominations.

-The feeling for "Indonesianization" was strong, and so De Javasche Bank was nationalized and renamed as "Bank Indonesia" over the period 1951 to 1953, and Bank Indonesia rupiah notes began to replace the guilder from 1953.
+The feeling for "Indonesianisation" was strong, and so De Javasche Bank was nationalised and renamed as "Bank Indonesia" over the period 1951 to 1953, and Bank Indonesia rupiah notes began to replace the guilder from 1953.